JamieBort/Learning-Directory/Java/Courses/SpringBoot/IntroducingSpringBoot/README.md

 Video 17 is an exercise that I didn't start yet.

 Video 18 covers creating a Spring Boot app using Spring Initializr.
 As well as generating a Spring Boot app via the CLI.
 See [the README](https://github.com/JamieBort/LearningDirectory/blob/master/Java/Courses/SpringBoot/IntroducingSpringBoot/CourseFiles/Section3HelloSpringBoot/18SpringInitializr/README.md) file for notes taken.

+Video 19 shared a very brief bit about build tools.

+Video 20 dives in a bit more on Maven.

 To be continued...